BrunoNicholas/WeekTwo/README.md

 # Week 2

-## Assignment Two
+## Assignment Four

-- Design an age calculator,
+- Design the following
+  1. Print even numbers from 2 - 20,
+  2. loop to print numbers below and above 100
+  3.
+  4.